Azure/azure-batch-software-entitlement/docs/walkthrough.md

 | --log-level  | Optional  | Specify the level of logging output.<br/>One of *error*, *warning*, *information* or *debug*; defaults to *information*.  |
 | --log-file   | Optional  | Specify a file into which log messages should be written.                                                                 |

-You can see this documentation for yourself by running `sestest server --help` in your console.
+You can see this documentation for yourself by running `sestest server --help` in your shell.

 Run the server with minimum parameters (just a connection certificate thumbprint).